Harold, Kentucky

 Harold is an unincorporated community located in Floyd County, Kentucky, United States.

+History

-A post office was established in the community in 1905, and named for local merchant Harold Hatcher of the Hatcher family of early area settlers.
+A post office was established in the community in 1905 and named for local merchant Harold Hatcher, a member of the Hatcher family and an early area settler.

+On August 18, 2025, 33-year-old Henry Foster was fatally shot by Kentucky state troopers after they responded to an incident where they said he had threatened to harm himself with a gun beforehand.

+Geography

+Harold is located on Kentucky Route 80, U.S. Route 460, Kentucky Route 680, and U.S. Route 23.
+It also has a northern terminus at Kentucky Route 979 and Kentucky Route 1426.

+Notable people

 Professional baseball player Dixie Howell was born in Harold.

-The United States Census Bureau, combines Harold with Betsy Layne, Banner, Dana, Ivel Stanville and Tram as combined Census County Division.
-It had a population of 4,601 at the 2020 census.
+The community was also home to Dean Mullins, one of the seven perpetrators of the Lillelid murders.